 An introduction to recent studies in theology that will focus on the significance of the Gospel as read in the context of American women's experience.
-This course satisfies the United States Cultural Studies requirement for the General Education curriculum.

 RELG 214.
 Issues in Environmental Theology.

 A study of issues related to environmental theology, such as ecological responsibility, humankind's place in creation, God's love, Christology, and the suffering of creation and hope of new creation.